 Poor transition rate can be attributed to several economic and social factors the students find in the slum.
 Some of the reasons found are insufficient learning materials, overcrowded classrooms, malnutrition, poverty, poor health, negative peer pressure and a limited learning experience all prevalent in Kibera slum.
 Many of the youth in the slum face these difficulties which results in diminishing opportunities to continue their education to tertiary institutions regardless of their zeal.

 Macheo Achievement Programme, an initiative of COP began in February 2012 to help these students from troubled neighborhoods navigate through school life to emerge stronger and well equipped for life.
 Macheo, meaning sunrise in Swahili is an After-School-educational support Programme.
 Macheo organizes After-School & Holiday Programs which provide academic tutoring, personal mentoring and character development for High School students.
-The students are drawn from three secondary schools in Kibera namely; John Paul II Secondary School, Glory Secondary School and New Horizon Secondary School.
+The students are drawn from seven secondary schools; John Paul II Secondary School, Glory Secondary School, New Horizon Secondary School, Kibera Girls Soccer Secondary School and the Academia School all in Kibera.
 Strathmore University students are the tutors and mentors of these students.

 Macheo educates and empowers secondary students from the most disadvantaged neighborhoods in Kenya through means of academic, cultural and personal development and instruction.
 It simultaneously enriches the university lives of Strathmore students through the opportunity to mentor and tutor, forging a bond between Kenya’s top academic minds and Nairobi’s most underserved youth.
 Macheo recognizes the holistic nature of personal development and seeks to foster both moral and intellectual growth in young people, building men and women of character and integrity.